timescale/docs.timescale.com-content/installation.md

 - The [Postgres client][Postgres-client] (psql) is required for all of the following installation methods.

-Clone the repository from our [Github site][Github] and navigate to the repo base directory.

 ### Option 1 - Homebrew

 This will install PostgreSQL 9.6 via Homebrew as well.
 If you have